Have you ever thought about how much will you need to retire?

 To determine how much you will have in your 401k at retirement, you can use an online 401k calculator or my investment calculator in the budget tools section.
-The calculator will project an amount based off of what you currently have saved and how much you invest per cycle.
-You should also use similar calculators to estimate your future value of your IRA, savings accounts and other investments.
+The calculator will project an amount based on what you currently have saved and how much you invest per cycle.
+You should also use similar calculators to estimate the future value of your IRA, savings accounts, and other investments.

 While it is never too late to start saving for retirement, the younger you start the better!
 Especially if you are consistent.